Dorinacho/library-management-system/README.md

 ## Database migration

 Flyway is used for database migration.
 It manages and applies database changes.

-### Configuration

 Database migration is configured to run on startup to ensure the database schema is up to date.
-Ensure proper configuration in the flyway-maven-plugin for database URL, username, and password.